dev-tek/social_physics/README.md

 yourself and others possibly.
 In the market place of ideas, arm yourself with facts and data processing techniques

-and not rely solely on anecdotal opinion or social media.
-Maybe use Social physics, right?
+and please dont rely solely on anecdotal opinion, social media or a guess.
+Utilize Social physics possibly, right?

 Cheers,